As May debuts in Brussels, EU readies negotiating engine room

 Security and secrecy around the Task Force is tight.
 Of 15 staff named so far on an EU website, none is British.
 That seems unlikely to change as the team grows.

-In contrast to much of Brussels, team meetings tend to be in French not English, a tongue Barnier was known for avoiding when, as a commissioner until 2014 he was responsible for regulating a City of London finance industry wary of Brussels.
+In contrast to much of Brussels, team meetings tend to be in French not English, a tongue Barnier was known for avoiding when, as a commissioner until 2014 he was responsible for regulating a City of London finance industry wary of the EU.

+A comment to Reuters from an official familiar with the Task Force that Barnier would like the Brexit negotiations conducted in French prompted intense summit speculation over signals to London.
+Barnier himself denied voicing a preference and stressed the language would be agreed only when talks start.

 His appointment was greeted with dismay by those who fear Barnier retains a traditional Gaullist antipathy toward Britain.
 He insists he will play fair.
 And some EU officials stress that Barnier will be the smooth front-man for a negotiating operation grounded in deep technical knowledge and expertise.